 More painting, and here you can see how I needed to use masking tape to keep the pieces together until the glue dried.

-Michael really likes taking pictures of me :)
+M really likes taking pictures of me :)

-This is Michael's project, completely put together.
+This is M's project, completely put together.
 He made fun of me for not finishing my project in the same time he did.
 He got started on choosing and cutting out a design for his project while I just barely finished putting my project together before this particular class ran out of time.

 Putting some more masking tape on and using a ceramic mold's weight to keep the entire project together.